the-ride-never-ends/documentation_generator/README.md

 ## Version 0.7.0

 A Python CLI tool that parses Python codebases to generate structured documentation in Markdown format.
+Also a test to see the instruction following abilities of Claude Code.

 ## Overview